 Click VIEW SSH KEY and download SSH Keys.

-Go back to GitHub repository and navigate to Settings > Deploy Keys > Add Deploy Key, set title, and enter the downloaded SSH Keys.
+Go back to the GitHub repository, navigate to Settings Deploy Keys Add Deploy Key, set the title, and enter the downloaded SSH Keys.

-As you can see, I have marked the checkbox where it says Allow write access because I am going to exchange the changes.
+As you can see, I have marked the checkbox where it says Allow write access because I will exchange the changes.

-Now, get back to the Cloudways Platform where it says Deployment via Git.
+Get back to the Cloudways Platform, which says Deployment via Git.
 Paste the SSH Key in the Git Remote Address field, click Authenticate, and choose the branch of your Git repository (I am using master).

-The deployment path is left empty because I am going to connect WordPress application’s public_html folder with the GitHub repository.
+The deployment path is left empty because I will connect the WordPress application’s public_html folder with the GitHub repository.
 Now tap on Start Deployment to connect the Cloudways Platform with GitHub.

 Once it is done, you will get a notification at the top right corner of the screen.